Overview

 c-0758 info 2026-07-01T13:56:12 4 files, 13 hunks, checks all green

-Forwarding one pulls the full critique into your chat — the finding, where it is, and a concrete fix:
+Forwarding one pulls the full code review into your chat — the finding, where it is, and a concrete fix:

 $ /siltpoke-forward c-4a1f